partikelir/technocrat/readme.md

 ### CONFIGURATION

-This theme has no options page; you will have to get your feet wet and modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the defaults.
-Most of these should be self-explanatory; read the comments for more direction.
+This theme has no options page; modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the defaults.
+Most of the settings should be self-explanatory; read the comments for more direction.

 ### PLUGINS

 The following plugins are not quite dependencies but you will probably want to install them to get the most out of Pendrell:

-* Crowd Favorite's WP-Post-Formats plugin: https://github.com/crowdfavorite/wp-post-formats OR...
-* My fork of the same: https://github.com/synapticism/wp-post-formats
+* My fork of Crowd Favorite's WP-Post-Formats plugin: https://github.com/synapticism/wp-post-formats
 * Regenerate Thumbnails: http://wordpress.org/extend/plugins/regenerate-thumbnails/

 ### DEVELOPMENT